Guy Fort: Surrender and execution

 After making a last-ditch stand against the Japanese on Mindanao, Fort received orders to surrender from his higher command.
 While Fort protested these orders, he ultimately obeyed them and surrendered his forces on May 27, 1942.
 Fort's surrender was fiercely opposed by the Maranao and other Moro people in Mindanao.
 However, despite surrendering Fort let the Maranaos claim the U.S. Army's rifles and equipment, which they would then use in guerrilla warfare.

-After Fort's surrender he was shipped north on the small freighter Maru San alongside other captive generals, including his direct commander William F. Sharp plus Joseph P. Vachon and Manuel Roxas.
+Along with Fort, 46 Americans and some 300 Filipinos under his command also surrendered, with the Americans ordered by their overall commander William F. Sharp not to flee into the hills or face court martial.
+After Fort's surrender he was shipped north on the small freighter Maru San alongside other captive generals, including his direct commander Sharp plus Joseph P. Vachon and Manuel Roxas.
 After the war Roxas would become the first president of the Philippines.
 Fort was then escorted by the Kempeitai to Manila, where he remained for several months.
 In November 1942 the Japanese sought Fort's help in talking to the Moro people, who had started a new rebellion against the occupying forces.
 Specifically, Fort was supposed to tell the Moro that since the U.S. Army had surrendered they must also surrender.
 Fort was brought from Manila back to Marawi (then known as Dansalan) on Mindanao to tell the Moro to surrender.
 However, Fort refused to cooperate.

-Fort was executed by a firing squad under the order of Lt.
+Fort was then paraded through the city of Dansalan and executed by a firing squad under the order of Lt.
 Colonel Yoshinari Tanaka.
-Reportedly Fort's last words were "You may get me but you will never get the United States of America."
-An Allied war crimes tribunal later sentenced Tanaka to death by hanging for the executions of Fort and three other Americans.
+Reportedly, Fort's last words were "You may get me but you will never get the United States of America."
+An Allied war crimes tribunal later sentenced Tanaka to death by hanging for the executions of Fort and three other Americans, and he was executed at Sugamo Prison on April 9, 1949.
 After Fort's execution Moro guerrilla groups staged revenge attacks against Japanese forces.

 Fort is the only American-born general officer to be executed by enemy forces.
 However, he is not the only American general officer to die at enemy hands.

 There is controversy over what happened to Fort's body.
 According to the U.S. government, Fort's body was never recovered, resulting in his name being engraved on the tablets of the missing at the Manila American Cemetery.
 However, a former prisoner of war and later provincial governor named Ignacio S. Cruz said he located Fort's remains and turned them over to the American Graves Registration Service.
 In 2017 Fort's granddaughter and six other families of missing soldiers filed a lawsuit against the U.S. government's Defense POW/MIA Accounting Agency.
 The families are seeking an order to exhume the bodies of Fort and others and do DNA tests to identify the remains.